Photo courtesy of the Minnesota State Fair.

 Citing fear of an increase in violent crime, a Black Twin Cities pastor, as well as a long-time gun rights activist and the Minnesota Gun Owners Caucus filed a lawsuit on Tuesday asking a judge to allow people with Minnesota gun permits to come armed to the Minnesota State Fair.

-Rev. Tim Christopher, who lives in Anoka and preaches in north Minneapolis, and gun rights activist Sarah Cade filed the suit against the state’s Agricultural Society — which runs the State Fair — and Ramsey County, which oversees law enforcement there.
+Rev. Tim Christopher, who lives in Anoka and preaches in north Minneapolis, and gun rights activist Sarah Cade Hauptman filed the suit against the state’s Agricultural Society — which runs the State Fair — and Ramsey County, which oversees law enforcement there.
 They argue that the Second Amendment and state law supersedes local jurisdictions from barring visitors from carrying pistols.

-The fairgrounds are on state property, and the Minnesota State Agriculture Society is special entity defined in state statute.
+The fairgrounds are on state property, and the Minnesota State Agriculture Society is a special entity defined in state statute.

 “Plaintiffs wish to exercise their fundamental, constitutionally and and statutorily protected right to carry loaded, operable handguns on their person, at the annual Minnesota State Fair, for lawful purposes including immediate self-defense,” the complaint reads.